I am so sorry, I am late!

 “Thank you for the invitation.
-Dhruv is turning 5 and we would love to be part of the celebrations.
-I thought it would be good to let you know that I will come at 7:00pm as stated in the invitation card.
-May be 5 minutes before.
+Dhruv is turning five, and we would love to be part of the celebrations.
+I thought it would be good to let you know that I will come at 7:00 pm as stated on the invitation card.
+Maybe five minutes before.
 Kindly put that Tandoori chicken (which would be marinating) in the oven.
 Move your butt and dress your child.
 It is not great to see the birthday boy running around naked, swinging his underwear.
 Try to set up the place and yourself, because I am going to be on time.
 Do not for a moment think that I am anywhere close to Indiangiri or the Indian standard time.
 You see, if you want me to come at 7:30 pm, please write it so.
 I cannot assume by some magical power that you wrote 7:00 pm and meant 8.
 See you guys soon.
-I love tandoori chicken and god bless Dhruv.”
+I love tandoori chicken, and god bless Dhruv.”

 “We are Indians, you know…we will arrive at our ISD.
-Hahhahaha.”
+Haha.”
 Heard this before?
 Uttered it yourself?

 Stop that grin, that laugh, that casualness.
 Tear that label (ISD)that you wear with so much pride and boast around.
 Catch hold of that careless, apathetic, lazy, unconcerned, irresponsible soul and puree him/her, who created the equation- Appointment at 9:00 am+ 30 minutes or more to Indiangiri= INDIAN STANDARD TIME.